dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 * Cubic: Set the value based on a curved function calculation between the two keyframes

-Cubic interpolation will lead to a more natural movement, where the animation is slower at a keyframe and faster between keyframes.
+Cubic interpolation leads to a more natural movement, where the animation is slower at a keyframe and faster between keyframes.
 This is usually used for character animation.
-Linear interpolation will create more of a robotic movement.
+Linear interpolation creates more of a robotic movement.

 ## Keyframes for other properties